TBW108/scKnockPath/README.md

 # scKnckPath

 A statistical model to find differential pathways that are conditionally correlated with target phenotypes by deconfounding the effect of overlapping genes with FDR control.
-This framework requires the scRNA-seq data preprocessed by scanpy, target FDR and .gmt pathway database file as input and outputs a ranked list of pathways.

 ## 1. Create the Enviroment
 Run the following code to prepare the enviroment: